 Massachusetts Junior Operator Law.
 Many states have implemented graduated licensing laws to place restrictions on teen driving.
 Under the Massachusetts Junior Operator Law, in the first six months of holding a license, operators under 18 cannot drive with another passenger under 18 years old.
 The lone exception is they can drive with a sibling as passenger.
 Teen drivers are also not allowed to drive between 12:30 a.m. and 5 a.m.

 Parent-teen contracts.
-Standard contracts are available from many insurance companies, auto clubs, state offices or you can develop your own.
+There is strength in a parent-teen contract when it comes to setting expectations.
+Contract forms are available from many insurance companies, auto clubs, state offices or you can develop your own.
 Click here for a parent-teen contract produced by the state of Massachusetts.

 Address all areas of concern, including seat belt use, how many passengers are allowed in the car and how late teens can drive.
 This is important even if the state’s junior operator law covers all of your concerns.
 The contract is between you and your teenager to create an extra level of accountability.